 The cost of the course depends on each school but can cost up to £2,700.
 Before choosing your specified school, it’s best to talk to current croupiers about their recommendations.
 To enter the course, you need to be 18 or over, have GCSEs at grades A – C in English and Math, and have a clean criminal record.

-Certain schools like Cerus Casino Academy, guarantee finding you a job offer at one of their partners after completing your course.
-Alternatively, Indeed, have a number of job listings; you can also filter by your area on the website.
+Certain schools like guarantee finding you a job offer at one of their partners after completing your course.
+Alternatively, there are a number of online job boards that have job listings for such positions.
 Make sure you accompany your application with a well-written CV and cover letter to ensure you are ranking above the rest of your competition.
 Usually, after having a face to face interview, the casino will ask you to partake in a live mock test, where you will be required to handle the table and impress your potential employers with your skills.

 By continuously improving your skills, having a good work ethic and a good track record you could advance to being a supervisor within two years.
 Eventually, you could become a pit boss, then a manager and earn more than £40,000.